 This post is for you.

-A new business audit can be quick and easy
+A sales and marketing audit can be quick and easy

 This simple DIY review will reassure you that you’re heading in the right direction, or help identify where the gaps are.
 Once you know where the gaps are, you can make a plan to plug them.

-I believe a new business audit doesn’t have to be a protracted process.
+I believe a sales and marketing audit doesn’t have to be a protracted process.
 It really doesn’t.
 Especially if you’re an SME.

 So here’s what I suggest.